Read our new housing policy document Homes For All: Towards a Public Housing Revolution

-- Strengthening and enforcing the Derelict Sites Act so as to stop dereliction and speed up the regeneration of brown field sites.
+- Strengthening and enforcing the Derelict Sites Act so as to stop dereliction and speed up the regeneration of brownfield sites.

 - Implementing a windfall tax on all profits from land rezoning.

-- Ending the privatisation of social housing.
+- Ending the privatisation of public housing.

 - Supporting local, non-profit, cooperative, self-build, own-use housing initiatives.